95th Guards Rifle Division: Berlin Operation

 On April 19 the 5th Guards Army, now supported by 6th Guards Mechanized Corps, continued its advance to eliminate the German Spremberg grouping.
 33rd Guards Corps joined the 95th Guards to eliminate a bridgehead along the line from Graustein to Slamen, which was part of the third German defensive zone.
 This zone was penetrated by the end of the day and Spremberg was half encircled.
-The battle to eliminate this German force continued through April 21, but it was largely left to the 33rd Guards Corps while the 32nd Guards Corps advanced to the west, on that day gaining up to 16km and reaching a line from Wormlage to Hörlitz.
-The pursuit continued the next day with 5th Guards Army's main forces gaining up to 30km and 32nd Guards Corps reaching a line from Doberlug to Grünow.
+The battle to eliminate this German force continued through April 21, but it was largely left to the 33rd Guards Corps while the 32nd Guards Corps advanced to the west, on that day gaining up to 16 km and reaching a line from Wormlage to Hörlitz.
+The pursuit continued the next day with 5th Guards Army's main forces gaining up to 30 km and 32nd Guards Corps reaching a line from Doberlug to Grünow.
 The Front's command was becoming aware of a German grouping in the area of Risa–Dresden that was preparing to attack to the northeast to free their forces surrounded southeast of Berlin.

 At this stage of the operation the 95th Guards was reassigned to 33rd Guards Corps.
 On April 23 the German Dresden grouping launched its offensive, striking the 52nd Army with two infantry divisions reinforced with over 100 tanks and assault guns while a second grouping attacked from the Diehsa area toward Klitten and after breaking through the 48th Rifle Corps reached the rear of Polish 2nd Army.
 The next day Konev ordered Zhadov to use the 33rd Guards Corps, along with the 14th Guards Rifle Division of 34th Guards Corps, for an attack in the general direction of Lohsa and Ugist to defeat the counterattacking forces and to reestablish direct communications with 2nd Army.
 The Polish 5th Infantry Division was able to establish direct contact with the 95th Guards in the Königswartha area and the two divisions jointly halted the counterattack on this axis.
 The division was then directed to destroy the German grouping in cooperation with the 150th Tank Brigade and it cleared out the rear area of 2nd Army by the morning of April 26.
-From April 27-30 fighting continued along the Görlitz axis, but this did not result in any significant changes to the situation.
+From April 27–30 fighting continued along the Görlitz axis, but this did not result in any significant changes to the situation.